calo81/clustering/README.md

     - Also copy the generated sequence files to the remote **Hadoop** cluster if you generated it with **Hadoop** locally as myself: `~/Programs/hadoop-1.2.1/bin/hadoop fs -put importedCustomers hdfs://192.168.1.10:9000/user/cscarion/aggregated_customers`
     - You can also generate a non SequenceFile file like: `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://bi02lon:1433;username=xxxx;password=xxxx;databaseName=IHubODS" --query 'xxxx where $CONDITIONS' --split-by  customer._id --fetch-size 20 --delete-target-dir --target-dir importedCustomersText --package-name "clustercustomers.sqoop" --null-string '' --null-string '' --fields-terminated-by '|'`.
 This one will be used for the aggregations at the end of the whole process, as it is easier to use from **Apache Pig**
     -Then of course copy this file as well to **HDFS**: `~/Programs/hadoop-1.2.1/bin/hadoop fs -put importedCustomersText hdfs://192.168.1.10:9000/user/cscarion/aggregated_customers_text`
-    - For running both **sqoop** tasks, you must unset `HADOOP_CONF_DIR` as if not it will try to run the jobs in the Hadoop cluster and those virtual machines have no access to the Database.
+    - For running both **sqoop** tasks, you must unset `HADOOP_CONF_DIR` and `HADOOP_CLASSPATH` as if not it will try to run the jobs in the Hadoop cluster and those virtual machines have no access to the Database.
 That is in my case.
-    - HADOOP_CONF_DIR must also be unset for the running of the `hadoop fs -put` command.
+    - HADOOP_CONF_DIR and HADOOP_CLASSPATH must also be unset for the running of the `hadoop fs -put` command.
   - Alternatively execute the program `clustercustomers.camel.Routing` which extracts the data from the MongoDB inserts it into HDFS.
   - This program can be run directly from the IDE or any means to run the main class.
 - Aggregate the data (***IMPORTANT:*** Do this part only if you didn't run the **Scoop** version as that one gets the needed aggregated data with a join)